There are three things to be considered when studying the soul of a well-made newsletter.

 In truth, the number of clicks from this base was initially rather lean, and we could only calculate a specific segment for about 25 percent of the entire base.

 Since subject lines and the content became more interesting to the customers, the average click percentage rocketed up to 14%.
-And mind you – this happened just because a quarter of our base began to receive a segmented/personalised newsletter.
+And mind you – this happened just because a quarter of our base began to receive a segmented/personalized newsletter.

 GDPR clicks fall from 14% to 6,3%

-After that we decided to remove the segments and focus mainly on growing our contact list.
+After that, we decided to remove the segments and focus mainly on growing our contact list.
 And our average click rate fell to 6,3%.

 Deep cleaning worked – clicks grew from 6,3% to 10%

 We decided that enough is enough and ditched all our passive contacts who hadn’t opened any letters during the last four months.
-That of course, after sending them some re-engagement messages and offers.
+That, of course, after sending them some re-engagement messages and offers.

-This resulted growth from 6,3% to 10%.
+This resulted in growth from 6,3% to 10%.

-Well segmented base and quality contacts – from 10% to 11%
+Well-segmented base and quality contacts – from 10% to 11%

 We then recalculated all the segments back to our remaining base.
 There was no giant leap like we encountered the first time – we only got 1% more clicks during the next months.
-However, we can now assume that segmented information will definitely increase customers interest.
+However, we can now assume that segmented information will definitely increase customers’ interest.

 Four times smaller base generates almost four times more clicks!

-Ultimately, we can say that today’s database with 17 000 contacts generates four times more traffic to the website, compared to the previous base with 60,000 recipients.
+Ultimately, we can say that today’s database with 17 000 contacts generates four times more traffic to the website compared to the previous base with 60,000 recipients.

 And that brings us to our conclusion – it is possible to achieve 4 times better results through segmentation.

-If you think you too would like to generate more clicks or money with your marketing channel, then contact Raul from Newbase and also get acquainted with Smaily’s wonderful tools and newsletter services.
+If you think you, too, would like to generate more clicks or money with your marketing channel, then contact Raul from Newbase and also get acquainted with Smaily’s wonderful tools and newsletter services.

-What to keep in Mind:
+What to keep in mind:

-- Concentrate on your Target Group
+- Concentrate on your Target Group.

-- You can achieve better results through Database Segmentation
+- You can achieve better results through Database Segmentation.

 Next: E-mail marketing + promotional gifts = a great idea?